This hilarious hokkien music video “Jiak Pa Buay” shows how storytelling is used digitally by Singapore Government (courtesy of Gov.SG YouTube)

 What I especially like are its numerous FAQs covering practically every question a taxpayer may have.
 These are arranged by categories according to tax types (individual, corporate tax, property tax, GST, etc) and popularity.
 IRAS also has various tools, calculators, spreadsheets and infographic guides that help to simplify the process of paying taxes for both businesses and individuals alike.

-IRAS also has a nifty “Ask Jasmine” virtual assistant feature to answer taxpayer queries.
+IRAS also has a nifty “Ask Jamie” virtual assistant feature to answer taxpayer queries.
 This is probably the only one of its kind in the public sector.

 Home Page of IRAS Website (courtesy of IRAS)